🚀 Fine-Tuning Machine Learning Models: Top 10 Q&A for Interviews & Exams 💡

 Top 10 Fine-Tuning Questions (Excel/Table Format)

-Topic | Question | Answer Summary |
+| Topic | Question | Answer Summary |

-Thresholds | 1.
+| Thresholds | 1.
 What is a Threshold? | A value converting model probabilities into class labels, crucial for balancing error types. |

-Evaluation Metrics | 2.
-Explain FPR and TPR. | FPR: Rate of negatives misclassified as positive.
-TPR: Rate of positives correctly identified. |
+| Evaluation Metrics | 2.
+Explain FPR and TPR. | FPR is the rate of false alarms.
+TPR is the rate of correctly identified positives. |

-Model Tuning | 3.
-How to tune Logistic Regression? | Optimize hyperparameters (regularization, class weights) and the decision threshold using cross-validation. |
+| Model Tuning | 3.
+How to tune Logistic Regression? | Optimize hyperparameters (e.g., regularization) and the decision threshold using cross-validation. |

-Performance Curves | 4.
-What are AUC and ROC? | ROC curve plots TPR vs FPR.
+| Performance Curves | 4.
+What are AUC and ROC? | ROC curve plots TPR vs. FPR.
 AUC is the area under it, summarizing overall performance. |

-Threshold Selection | 5.
+| Threshold Selection | 5.
 How to select the best threshold? | Based on problem goals: maximize F1-score, Youden's J, or minimize business-specific costs. |

-Hyperparameters | 6.
+| Hyperparameters | 6.
 What are hyperparameters? | External settings configured before training (e.g., learning rate) that control the learning process. |

-Cross-Validation | 7.
-Why use Cross-Validation? | To get a robust estimate of model performance on unseen data and prevent overfitting during tuning. |
+| Cross-Validation | 7.
+Why use Cross-Validation? | To get a robust estimate of model performance on unseen data and prevent overfitting. |

-Bias-Variance | 8.
-How does tuning relate to Bias-Variance Trade-off? | Tuning aims to find the optimal model complexity that minimizes both bias (underfitting) and variance (overfitting). |
+| Bias-Variance | 8.
+Link tuning to Bias-Variance Trade-off? | Tuning seeks to balance bias (underfitting) and variance (overfitting) for best generalization. |

-Imbalanced Data | 9.
+| Imbalanced Data | 9.
 How to tune for imbalanced datasets? | Use techniques like class weighting, resampling (SMOTE), and metrics like F1-score or AUC-PR. |

-Regularization | 10.
+| Regularization | 10.
 What is Regularization's role? | It adds a penalty for model complexity to prevent overfitting and improve generalization. |

 Mastering these concepts will significantly boost your understanding of machine learning model optimization and prepare you for challenging interview questions and exams.